Whiteknight/Acquaintance/docs/index.md

 ## Scatter/Gather

 [Scatter/Gather](ScatterGather.md) is conceptually similar to Request/Response except the channel may have many listeners or *participants*.
 Internally and in terms of API the two are significantly different, however.
-Because scatter/gather requests must wait on an unknown number of participants providing responses asynchronously, waiting and timeouts can become an issue.
+Because scatter/gather requests must wait on an unknown number of participants providing responses asynchronously, waiting and timeouts require significant planning and consideration.
 For best performance, when you do scatter/gather make sure you know how many responses you'd like to receive and how long are you willing to wait to get them.

 ```csharp
     // Setup a Participant